 Lauren Pilato, NP, with Tom Indence, and his wife Vicky

-Mr. Indence received the CardioMEMS device in August of 2017, and he and his wife Vicky, are happy that they can lead a normal life with a lot less worry — knowing that there is someone on the other end watching his symptoms and calling when a change is needed.
-“We travel to Florida often and Tom finds the pillow easy to use and to travel with.
+Mr. Indence has been monitored with the CardioMEMS device since 2017, and he and his wife Vicky, were happy to lead a normal life with a lot less worry — knowing that there is someone on the other end watching his symptoms and calling when a change is needed.
+“We've traveled to Florida often and Tom finds the pillow easy to use and to travel with.
 It’s part of his daily routine,” said Mrs. Indence.
 “We both a have a new sense of confidence.
 Stony Brook’s cardiologists and Heart Failure Team are like family to us, and we are grateful for their watchful eyes.”

 Meet Our Team

-Hal Skopicki, MD, PhD, Chief, Cardiology; Director, Heart Failure and Cardiomyopathy Center; Medical Director, Ventricular Assist Device Program
+Marc Goldschmidt, MD, Director, Heart Failure and Cardiomyopathy Center and Medical Director, VAD Program

 Lauren Pilato, NP